rorychatt/Ivy-Framework/Ivy.Docs.Shared/Docs/02_Widgets/07_Advanced/DataTable.md

 ## Row Actions

 Add contextual actions to each row using `RowActions()` and handle them via `OnRowAction()`.
 Actions are rendered as icons or buttons within a dedicated column.
+Row actions support nested menus.

 ```csharp demo-tabs
 public class RowActionsDemo : ViewBase